walmartlabs/lacinia/docs/tutorial/testing-1.rst

 Likewise, for nominal success cases, there's no point in testing the raw database code if the exact same code will be exercised when testing the field resolver functions.

-There's still a place for more focused testing, especially testing o failure scenarios and other edge cases.
+There's still a place for more focused testing, especially testing of failure scenarios and other edge cases.

 Likewise, as we build up more code in our application outside of Lacinia, such as request